-- (c) be endorsed by Water Group and approved by the Secretary, prior to construction of the LPB; - (d) achieve the relevant performance measures including: - applicable permeability of 10-8 metres/second or less; - applicable Australian Standards (including AS 3798-2007); and - hydraulic, geomorphologic and seismic stability which will withstand any blastingrelated vibrations, mining operations, fluvial and weather events, decay corrosive and biological attack.
+- 23. The Applicant must design the Carrington West Wing LPB to the satisfaction of DPI Water and the Secretary.
+The detailed design must: - (a) ensure that negligible movement of water can occur through the barrier in either direction over the long term; - (b) be prepared by a suitably qualified and experienced expert/s; - (c) be endorsed by DPI Water and approved by the Secretary, prior to construction of the LPB; (d) achieve the relevant performance measures including: - applicable permeability of 10-8 metres/second or less; - applicable Australian Standards (including AS 3798-2007); and - hydraulic, geomorphologic and seismic stability which will withstand any blastingrelated vibrations, mining operations, fluvial and weather events, decay corrosive and biological attack.